Groundbreaking lens filters featuring automatic wiper blades to wipe water away | Photofocus

 No droplets, no blades in your image

-Lens filter manufacturers have long sought the Holy Grail of image equality: Having no droplets and no blades appearing in the image.
+Lens filter manufacturers have long sought the Holy Grail of image quality: Having no droplets and no blades appearing in the image.
 They’ve attempted to do so by water-repelling surfaces and experimented with various wiper blade designs.
 However, RainGuard has nailed the issue with a two-fold approach.

 When RainGuard’s RainSense Maxx Premium Triple-Blade Wiper Blade is employed, the blade swirls circularly at an incredibly high rate, never appearing in your image.